 Newsons, etc. If you have one of these instruments, please get the

 Vintage, and don’t try to bend out the arms of a Sunrise or Deco to

 force a fit.
 It won't work.I have designs for radiused Rigel mandolins, standard Gibson mandolas, Martin dreadnaught guitars, and some other standard-shaped instruments.

-Will the Tone-Gard™ Fit my Instrument?
+Will a Tone-Gard™ Fit my Instrument?

 Martin mandolins, flatback mandolins like the Trinity College, and some of the new styles of Weber may require Custom Gards, for which you'll need to send me a TRACING.
 Gards for other instruments are custom-made to fit the specs of your instrument for which you'll need to send me a TRACING.

-Will the Tone-Gard™ Mar the Finish?
+Will a Tone-Gard™ Mar the Finish?

 As a mandolin player and user #1, I’ve tried to make

 the Gard as mando-friendly as possible, but I’m not a millionaire or an